jie-labs/cs-11/slides.md

 - Programming languages serve as a middle-man of sorts
 - Translate your instructions into <mark>machine code</mark>
 	- The series of 0's and 1's that the computer can understand
-- Very useful for programmers
+- Serves as <mark>Interpreters</mark> for converting languages into other languages
+  - Faster than converting by hand

 </v-click>
 ::right::